Telmate/terraform-provider-proxmox/docs/resources/vm_qemu.md

 ### Disks.Scsi Block

 The `disks.scsi` block is used to configure disks of type scsi.
 It may only be specified once.
 It has the options `scsi0` through `scsi30`.
-Each disk can have only one of the following mutually exclusive sub types `cdrom`, `cloudinit`, `disk`, `passthrough`.
+Each disk can have only one of the following mutually exclusive sub types `cdrom`, `cloudinit`, `disk`, `passthrough` `ignore`.
 Configuration for these sub types can be found in their respective chapters:

 * `cdrom`: [Disks.x.Cdrom Block](#disksxcdrom-block).
 * `cloudinit`: [Disks.x.Cloudinit Block](#disksxcloudinit-block).